niplav/site/daygame_cost_benefit.md

 So we can calculate that the value of seducing one woman is

 		.l("math")
-		300*ln(2*e)
+		300*ln(4*e)
-	507.944154167983596
+	715.888308335967204

 ##### A Sense of Pride and Accomplishment

-I will assume that the sense of pride and accomplishment is ~\$250.
-I have no hard numbers on this, but it seems like a good approximation.
+I will assume that the sense of pride and accomplishment is ~\$400.
+I have no hard numbers on this, but it seems like a good approximation, since this is just the number for the first daygame lay.

 To wrap it up, one can conclude that the value of the first lay is

 	prostcost::300
-	prideval::250
+	prideval::400
-	laynum::2
+	laynum::4
 	firstlayval::prideval+prostcost*ln(e*laynum)

 #### Calculating the Benefit